 Building envelopes define the maximum area and height of the dwelling.
+Building Envelopes may also provide information on other requirements for a lot, such as a mandatory double storey dwelling requirement.

 - · To ensure the optimal size and shape of the dwelling. - To ensure the maximum use of any northern orientation available to the dwelling. - To minimise any negative impact that neighbouring dwellings may have on one another.